 The parallel indicator illuminates when the parallel output is activated.
 A connected solenoid should be closed anytime the parallel LED is on.
-The Battery Combiner option is required.

 The field indicator is active whenever the field drive is active.
 The field output goes on and off to control alternator output.
 The field LED does change brightness somewhat depending on how high alternator current is.

 Begin adjustment by setting the meter to read voltage at a scale which will accommodate 3.3 Volts.
 Put the negative meter lead in the ground test point ...see the figure above.